Stefan311/ZfsSpy/README.md

 Missing Features
 ----------------
-The ZfsSpy is in development, so many important features are still missing:
+The ZfsSpy is in an early stage of development, so many important features are still missing:
 - All Compressions except LZ4
 - All Checksumms except Fletcher4
 - Display of file/directory attributes